Skip to main content

 Grounding keeps the agent answering from retrieved evidence rather than from the model’s own priors.
 Two levers do most of the work:

 • Specific input.
 When retrieval tools are enabled, the model searches based on input.
-“Q3 FY2026 data-center segment revenue” retrieves more targeted results than “how is NVIDIA doing.”
+“Apple FY2025 10-K revenue by operating segment” retrieves more targeted results than “how is Apple doing.”
 Name entities, time ranges, and the unit of the answer.

 • Retrieval tools.
 Enable web_search and related tools so the agent pulls live evidence.
 See Give it tools.